Skip to main content

 stk deploy app --open-api-path /home/user/my-app-folder

--w, --watchMonitors the deployment status automatically.
+-w, --watchAutomatically monitors the deployment status.

 stk deploy app --env qa --watch

--h, --helpDisplays the command help and exits.
+-h, --helpShows command help and exits.

 stk deploy app --help